 But the universe of the physical sciences wasn’t like that at all.
 There, the it seemed as though the universe moved, breathed, fell apart and ordered itself again.
 It did all sorts of crazy things and moreover, you could actually figure out what it was doing with math, which to a fifteen-year-old girl with my background was really attractive.
 And this posed a problem, because, well, it’s the universe.
-It’s not a person you could roll your eyes at and walk past until your vagina gets a hold on itself.
-The universe flaunts itself at every turn, and for someone like myself who’s never had much self-control as far as ideas are concerned, it was way too much.
+It flaunts itself at every turn, and for someone like myself who’s never had much self-control as far as ideas are concerned, it a lot to process.

-It didn’t help any that despite the many nice & not-so-nice reasons for religion’s existence, one of the reasons, the one dearest to me, was the deep desire to understand things, to be observant and to order things through language.
+It didn’t help any that despite the many nice & not-so-nice reasons for religion’s existence, one of the reasons was the deep desire to understand things, to be observant and to order things through language.
 It was, as some scholars believe, the point of Genesis 1, to bring order to chaos and consider it good.
 It was the reason Haley’s Comet had been excommunicated, because the sky had not been acting as it should and needed to be reordered.
 It’s a desire you sort of feel as a young person in religion, when you’re very idealistic.
-The more things I considered as I tried to sort out my work, the more there seemed to be a pattern in the pasta sticking to the wall, I could almost see it coming through the thousands of years of history like Harvey would later come through the paper, a desire, like my own, to understand.
+There was a pattern in the pasta sticking to the wall, I could almost see it coming through the thousands of years of history like Harvey would later come through the paper, a desire in the sciences, like my own, to understand.
 And here it was.
 People were working out what and why everything was.
 They were understanding.

 It was a lot to notice and wonder about, and when I wonder it always spirals into many different wonderings about too many different things, both personal and philosophical to an extent that, at the time, I don’t think they quite knew what to do with me.
 I certainly didn’t know what to do with myself, which was problematic because at that age I considered myself quite important and serious.
 There were tears, conversations, exasperated states that were quieted but never consoled.
 My relationship with physical science became like a closet stuffed with too many things, eventually avoided so as not to be crushed by an avalanche of stuff no one is quite sure why is there to begin with.